webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

  Then the paragraph element, which is a child of the div in the context tree, could have shared the same font struct as his parent.
 This is if no font rules where specified for the paragraph.

 In Webkit, who does not have a rule tree, the matched declarations are traversed 4 times.
 First non important high priority properties (properties that should be applied first because others depend on them - like display) are applied, than high priority important, then normal priority non important, then normal priority important rules.
 This means that properties that appear multiple times will be resolved according to the correct cascade order.
-The last wins. <br />
+The last wins.

 So to summarize - sharing the style objects (entirely or some of the structs inside them) solves issues [[#issue1|1]] and [[#issue3|3]].
 Firefox rule tree also helps in applying the properties in the correct order.